Minnesota Department of Transportation

 Before and after studies

 Before and after studies evaluate crash occurrence 3 years before and 3 years after a safety project to determine the crash rate reduction and the benefit/cost ratio.
-This will measure our effectiveness and will guide us in future funding decisions.
+This will measure our effectiveness and guide us in future funding decisions.

 Crash Analysis